TheDeanLab/COMPASS/docs/source/introduction/introduction.rst

 -   **Nyquist Sampling in Space and Time:**
     To faithfully capture dynamic processes, the event of interest must be **Nyquist sampled** in both spatial and temporal dimensions.
-For example, the GTPase cycle times of Rho, Rac, and Cdc42 can be as short as 5s, necessitating volumetric acquisitions at **≤2.5s per volume** with a spatial resolution of **<500nm**.
+For example, the GTPase cycle times of Rho, Rac, and Cdc42 can be as short as 5s, necessitating volumetric acquisitions at :math:`\leq` 2.5s per volume with a spatial resolution of **<500nm**.
 Furthermore, resolution should ideally be **isotropic or nearly isotropic** to prevent morphology-dependent intensity artifacts—particularly for signaling events at the plasma membrane.